Supplementary Python Basics

 ---|

-Old-style dictionary formatting (not recommended): Hello, I am John Doe, I am 25 years old
+Old-style dictionary formatting (not recommended): Hello, I am Zhang San, I am 25 years old

-format function formatting, parameters arranged in order: Hello, I am John Doe, I am 25 years old
+`format` function formatting, parameters arranged in order: Hello, I am Zhang San, I am 25 years old

-format function formatting, parameters inserted by index: Hello, I am John Doe, I am 25 years old, 25 years ago was born
+`format` function formatting, parameters inserted by index: Hello, I am Zhang San, I am 25 years old, 25 years ago I was born

-format function formatting, parameters inserted by dictionary key (extra parameters do not affect): Hello, I am John Doe, I am 25 years old, 25 years ago was born
+`format` function formatting, parameters inserted by dictionary key (extra parameters do not affect): Hello, I am Zhang San, I am 25 years old, 25 years ago I was born

-format function formatting, parameters inserted by parameter name=value (extra parameters do not affect): Hello, I am John Doe, I am 25 years old, 25 years ago was born
+`format` function formatting, parameters inserted by name=value (extra parameters do not affect): Hello, I am Zhang San, I am 25 years old, 25 years ago I was born

-Latest f-string formatting (recommended): Hello, I am "John Doe", I am 25 years old, 25 years ago was born
+Latest f-string formatting (recommended): Hello, I am "Zhang San", I am 25 years old, 25 years ago I was born

 |